This article applies to:

 E-Prime Extensions for SMI (EESMI) supports the creation of IDF files.
 These files contain eye tracking data from the SMI eye tracker along with optional experiment information from E-Prime.
 After the experiment session is complete, the IDF file can be loaded into SMI's BeGaze data analytics software package, which is part of the SMI Experiment Suite.
 Using IDF files to record eye tracking data has several advantages:

-In order to take advantage of these BeGaze features, however, the data that is sent to the IDF file must include some type of annotation, or marker, in order to assign portions of the data to different stimuli or trials.
-This Knowledge Base article illustrates how to include annotations into an IDF file and further how to utilize these annotations within BeGaze to construct a rich set of analyses on the gaze data.
-This article also links to Sample experiments that implement the techniques discussed below.
+In order to take advantage of these BeGaze features the data that is sent to the IDF file must include some type of annotation, or marker, in order to assign portions of the data to different stimuli or trials.
+This article illustrates how to include annotations into an IDF file and further how to utilize these annotations within BeGaze to construct a rich set of analyses on the gaze data.

 The following terminology is used throughout this article:

 - Stimulus: In BeGaze, a Stimulus refers to a period of recording that can be visually analyzed.
 In the simplest case, a unique static picture is shown during the period.
 However, a stimulus may also refer to multiple recording periods that have slightly different pictures but the same visual structure, or which share some type of coherent animation.
 After importing an IDF file, BeGaze displays all of the stimuli that are available for analysis on the Dashboard.
 An example is shown below: